aelve/guide/static/help.md

   * sort pros/cons by importance

+  * a library can be in several categories – list only pros/cons and examples that are relevant to the category

   * if you don't like something for any reason, edit it

   * if you're unsure about something, still write it (just warn others that you're unsure)